JuliaAI/MLJ.jl/docs/src/tuning_models.md

                                periodic_ae = True,
                                rng = 1234)
 ```
-Where nTournament is the number of samples selected for
+Where `nTournament` is the number of samples selected for
-tournament, pTournament is the probability for
+tournament, `pTournament` is the probability for
-tournament selection, interSampleWeight is the sampling
+tournament selection, `interSampleWeight` is the sampling
-weight, ae_power is the norm used in the Audze-Eglais
+weight, `ae_power` is the norm used in the Audze-Eglais
-function and periodic_ae is a boolean which allos the
+function and `periodic_ae` is a boolean which allows the
 possibility of using a periodic version of the Audze-Eglais
 which reduces clustering along the boundaries of the
 sampling plan.
 You can dive deeper into the inner working